openconfig/featureprofiles/feature/gnoi/system/tests/copying_debug_files_test/README.md

    * If the configuration push is successful, make a gNMI.Get() RPC call and compare the configuration received with the originally pushed configuration for a match.
 Test is a failure if either the gNMI.Get() operation fails or the configuration do not match with the one that was pushed

 * gNOI-5.3.3 - Chassis Component Health Check
-   * Issue Healthz Check RPC to the DUT for Chassis component to trigger the generation of Artifact ID(s) equivalent to 'show tech support'.
+   * Issue Healthz Check RPC to the DUT for Chassis component to trigger the generation of Artifact ID(s).
+Artifacts returned should be sufficient for vendor tech support teams to determine if any of the field replaceable components are faulty and must be replaced for that device.
    * Verify that the DUT returns the artifact IDs in the Check RPC's response.
    * Invoke ArtifactRequest to transfer the requested Artifact ID(s).
    * Verify that the DUT returns the artifacts requested.